rostami-rad/energyplus/README.md

 4. **Send Message**: Type a message like "Run simulation for office building" and click Send

 5. **View Results**: The system will run EnergyPlus simulation and display results with visualizations
+6. **Review History**: Click the **History** button in the header to see persisted runs, download data, or instantly re-run a previous scenario

 ## 📊 Features